apache/johnzon/src/site/markdown/index.md

 #### @JohnzonAny

-If you don't fully know you model but want to handle all keys you can use @JohnzonAny to capture/serialize them all:
+If you don't fully know your model but want to handle all keys you can use @JohnzonAny to capture/serialize them all:

 <pre class="prettyprint linenums"><![CDATA[
 public class AnyMe {
-    @JohnzonAny // ignore normal serialization of this field private String name; // known
+    private String name; // Regular serialization for the known 'name' field

+    /* This example uses a TreeMap to store and retrieve the other unknown fields for the @JohnzonAny annotated methods, but you can choose anything you want.
+Use @JohnzonIgnore to avoid exposing this as an actual 'unknownFields' property in JSON.
+    */
+    @JohnzonIgnore
-    private Map<String, Object> any = new TreeMap<String, Object>(); // unknown
+    private Map<String, Object> unknownFields = new TreeMap<String, Object>();

     public String getName() {
         return name;